French Record Pollack at -7°C

 At five in the morning, the dashboard displays -7°C!
 I arrive at the port des Minimes at 7 am.
 I approach the pontoons to confirm what I thought I saw from a distance.
 Between the pontoons and the rocks, a layer of ice has formed on the surface due to moisture.
 This layer is relatively thick for saltwater.
 We leave the port with my friend Yannick’s boat; it’s the start of a long navigation.
 The sun rises under a clear sky.
 With the large windshield, we can chat throughout the journey without being bothered by the cold.
 The first wreck shows a good detection of fish.
 Unfortunately, the wind against the current is never good.
 This is confirmed once again as we register no bites.

-I hook the pollock, it takes 15 meters of braid
+I hook the pollack, it takes 15 meters of braid

-By sight, Yannick confirms that the pollock exceeds 8 kg.
+By sight, Yannick confirms that the pollack exceeds 8 kg.
 What joy.
 With a smile from ear to ear, I contemplate this magnificent predator, and we take the time to immortalize this moment with a souvenir photo.
-The pollock regurgitates a small, shiny bib indicating the prey hunted on the seabed.
+The pollack regurgitates a small, shiny bib indicating the prey hunted on the seabed.

 Weighing in the swell indicates 9 kg